meiflin123/TagCloud/README.md

 1. a textarea that allows user to enter some text that later will be visible in the tag cloud. </br>
 2. each word in the tag cloud will be in motion. </br>
-3. when a word in the tag cloud is hovered, its background will be light green. </br>
+3. when a word in the tag cloud is hovered, its background will be white. </br>

 ### Tech Stack